 Reduction of Sentence

-Given the varying degrees of punishment provided under the UAE Penal Code, the question arises whether the court has the right to reduce the sentence of a person who has committed theft?
+Given the varying degrees of punishment provided under the UAE Penal Code, the question arises whether the court has the right to reduce the sentence of a person who has committed theft.

-What does the Court Say?
+What Does the Court Say?

-However, the above does not mean that the penalty could be converted into fine.
+However, the above does not mean that the penalty could be converted into a fine.
 This was held by the Federal Supreme Court in Case No 575 of 2020 in its hearing dated 7 September 2020, in which the accused had stolen a car which he subsequently sold.
-The court of first instance sentenced the accused to an imprisonment of two months.
+The court of first instance sentenced the accused to imprisonment of two months.
 This penalty was amended by the appeals court to a fine.